 “The emphasis is on Christ’s death providing a perfect redemption, because of which He must be given worship, praise, and adoration.”
 (MacArthur, 173)

 Jesus is Worthy… to receive:

-13. And every created thing which is in heaven and on the earth and under the earth and on the sea, and all things in them, I heard saying,
+13. And every creature which is in heaven, and on the earth, and under the earth, and such as are in the sea, and all that are in them,

-Let everything that has breath praise the Lord.
-Praise the Lord!
+Let every thing that hath breath praise the Lord.
+Praise ye the Lord.
 Psalm 150:6

 Not only in heaven but the earth, under the earth, too, on the sea, and all things in them were singing: